Integration of A-Parser with Redis: advanced API

 ,proxyChecker

-The request is added to Redis using the lpush
+A request is added to Redis with the lpush

 command, each request consists of an array [queryId, parser, preset, query, overrideOpts, apiOpts]